 - (8) Portfolio company located in the Southwest region as determined by location of the corporate headquarters.
 The fair value as of March 31, 2020 for control investments located in this region was \$33,793.
 This represented 6.6% of net assets as of March 31, 2020.
 The fair value as of March 31, 2020 for affiliate investments located in this region was \$34,854.
 This represented 6.8% of net assets as of March 31, 2020. - (9) Portfolio company located in the West region as determined by location of the corporate headquarters.
 The fair value as of March 31, 2020 for control investments located in this region was \$872.
 This represented 0.2% of net assets as of March 31, 2020.
 The fair value as of March 31, 2020 for affiliate investments located in this region was \$30,312.
 This represented 5.9% of net assets as of March 31, 2020. - (10) All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities," unless otherwise noted. - (11) This schedule should be read in conjunction with the consolidated schedule of investments and notes to the consolidated financial statements.
 Supplemental information can be located within the schedule of investments including end of period interest rate, preferred dividend rate, maturity date, investments not paid currently in cash and investments whose value was determined using significant unobservable inputs.

 Item 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 This Quarterly Report on Form 10-Q contains forward-looking statements regarding the plans and objectives of management for future operations and which relate to future events or our future performance or financial condition.
 Any such forward-looking statements may involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by any forward-looking statements.
 Forward-looking statements, which involve assumptions and describe our future plans, strategies and expectations, are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend" or "project" or the negative of these words or other variations on these words or comparable terminology.
-These forward-looking statements will come to pass.
-Our actual results could differ materially from those expressed or implied by the forward-looking statements will come to pass.
-Our actual results could differ materially from those expressed or implied by the forward-looking statements are to various factors, including, without limitation: changes in laws and regulations and adverse changes in the economy generally or in the industries in which our portfolio companies operate, including with respect to changes from the impact of the CVID-19 pandemic, and the resulting impacts on our and our portfolio companies' business and operations, liquidity and access to capital; and such other factors referenced in Item 1A entitled "Risk Factors" below in Part 2 of this Quarterly Report on Form 10-Q, if any, and discussed in Item 1A entitled "Risk Factors" in the spect on Form 10-Q and our other SEC filings.
+These forward-looking statements are based on assumptions that may be incorrect, and we cannot assure you that the projections included in these forward-looking statements will come to pass.
+Our actual results could differ materially from those expressed or implied by the forward-looking statements as a result of various factors, including, without limitation: changes in laws and regulations and adverse changes in the economy generally or in the industries in which our portfolio companies operate, including with respect to changes from the impact of the COVID-19 pandemic, and the resulting impacts on our and our portfolio companies' business and operations, liquidity and access to capital; and such other factors referenced in Item 1A entitled "Risk Factors" below in Part 2 of this Quarterly Report on Form 10-Q, if any, and discussed in Item 1A entitled "Risk Factors" in Part 1 of our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the Securities and Exchange Commission ("SEC") on March 30, 2021 and elsewhere in this Quarterly Report on Form 10-Q and our other SEC filings.